Maths Club at 67 2018

 There was singing, dancing, WW2 cakes (which the children made to the original recipes), bomb shelters from the children's homework project and lots of discussion the tables about the War and the children's work during the topic.

-The School hall was transformed by members of St John's Church in the week building up to Easter, for the Easter Experience.
+The School hall was transformed by members of St John's Church in the week building up to Easter, for the Experience Easter.
 Children came into the hall in small groups and moved around the different activities.

 During the week, the hall was transformed with the help of some members of the congregation from St John's Church who then helped to lead the stations.
 Every child in the school went through the "Experience" and the atmosphere was breathtaking.
 Every child was engaged and affected by the stations - in fact the volunteers thanked me for the opportunity to be part of it, and one spoke of the hall as feeling "anointed" - a very special time for all concerned.
 Every member of staff was involved in some way, including kitchen staff and cleaners.
 Some parents and governors also contributed, and the congregation prayed for us in church the preceding Sunday.
 Station leaders met for prayer the week before at my home, then we prayed before each session.
 The children spoke of feeling calm, relaxed, and "as if Jesus was there."
 It was a wonderful way to enter into Holy Week at a level appropriate for Primary age children.'